-Provided that the above criteria are met, only the police and Ashfield District Council's Environment Protection Section may object to prevent an event covered by a TEN on all licensing objectives.
+Provided that the above criteria are met, only the Police and the Environment Protection Team may object to a TEN.

 In circumstances where the above criteria are not met a full Premises Licence will be required

-NOTE - Please note working days are Monday – Friday, do not include Bank Holidays, and do not include the day of application or the day of the event.
+NOTE - Please note working days are Monday – Friday, do not include Bank Holidays, and do not include the day of submission of the application or the day of the event.

 Discussions prior to submitting a TEN

 Where it is proposed to hold a major event (not exceeding 499 people), organisers are asked to contact the Council at an early stage before a formal notice is made.
-This will enable the Police and Ashfield District Council's Evironmental Protect Team to consider and discuss with organisers their operating schedule and avoid potential objections and hold ups.
+This will enable the Police and the Environmental Protect Team to consider and discuss with organisers their operating schedule and avoid potential objections and hold ups.

 Will Tacit Consent Apply?